05d762de69/sedation-state-prediction/README.md

 ### Feature Extraction

-EEG epochs were processed to compute connectivity using the debiased weighted Phase Lag Index (dwPLI) across five canonical frequency bands (δ = 1–4 Hz, θ = 4–8 Hz, α = 8–13 Hz, β = 13–30 Hz, γ = 30–45 Hz).
+EEG epochs were processed to compute connectivity using the weighted Phase Lag Index (wPLI) across five canonical frequency bands (δ = 1–4 Hz, θ = 4–8 Hz, α = 8–13 Hz, β = 13–30 Hz, γ = 30–45 Hz).
+All connectivity and graph-theoretical computations were executed on the UNSW Katana high-performance computing cluster, using PBS batch scripts and the `compute_graphmetrics.py` pipeline.

 For each subject × sedation level × band, the following graph-theoretical features were extracted from the weighted connectivity matrices:

 | Metric | Description |